 Will Z.: It’s a weird record.
 First, I was disappointed by the result because we had to shelve our greatest and ambitious pieces.
 We erased a complete tape of songs.
 It was really hard for us.
 We were left exhausted by the sessions, so we asked our friend Og to finish the work.
 Og is a very talented musician: he’s the creator of two excellent albums and he has the same musical influences than us, so we knew his job will be great.
 We gave him a really rough version of our tracks and he created The Curse of Lord Space Devil as you can hear it now.
 It’s strange that the result of a so tortured and nervous recording process was a so peaceful and relaxing album.

 Will Z.: I’m not a huge fan of making concerts, but it’s a part of the job.
 In fact, I like to play live, to interact with audience, but I don’t like all the shit around, the stress on road, the sound on stage often bad, the seedy motels… I prefer studio work.

-What is your opinion about psychedelic rock scene these days?
+What’s your opinion about ‘psychedelic rock’ these days?

-Majnun: A lot of people use this word without knowledge of what it is, a word as empty as cult, overemployed.
+Majnun: A lot of people use this word without knowledge of what it is, a word as empty as cult, over employed.
 I don’t know if there’s really a psychedelic scene those days.
-But for sure there are some really great bands with a psychedelic side, in the jam bands or stoner bands, for example.
+But for sure there are some really great bands with a psychedelic side, the jam bands or stoner bands, for example.

 Majnun: Thanks for your interest and surrender yourself to the third eye connection!